Hi. My name is Pete Carapetyan, and I write this site to give normal people a little bit of my perspective living "on the Autism Spectrum"

 "You mean you knew all along?
 I wrote the budget spreadsheet for that whole project - as if the guy was shooting straight with us!"
 I would ask you, surprised.

-I've been working for decades now on a more computational view of life on our planet.
+I had been working for decades now on a more computational view of life on our planet.
 Until I got a better understanding of what was driving this, I thought it was a personal insight stemming from my occupation as a software developer.

 Now of course, it makes much more sense - in addition to everything else, I'm attempting to compensate for my autism, or the missing part of my personal observational capability.

 Let's take me and you - again assuming you're neuro-typical.
 We both enter a situation, we both read it, and we both have decades of experience that tell us exactly what to do in this situation.

 But here's the difference.
 You have every reason to believe that you can judge the situation and handle it appropriately.
 For you, computation is a stupid concept.
 What would you compute?
 What would you automate?
 Nothing.
 "I got this, Pete.
 Go away, for goodness sake, if you can't see what's in front of your face."